About the Studio

 owner and principal

-Liz is a registered Architect and registered Landscape Architect with over fifteen years of experience.
-Her unique interdisciplinary background allows her clients to tap into a holistic perspective at the intersection of landscape and architectural design.
-Before founding her own practice she spent twelve years working on award-winning projects at design-driven firms in Charlottesville, Boston and San Francisco.
+Liz is a registered Architect and Landscape Architect with over twenty years of experience.
+Her unique interdisciplinary background allows clients to benefit from a holistic approach at the intersection of landscape and architectural design.
+Before founding her own practice, she spent twelve years contributing to award-winning projects at design-driven firms in Charlottesville, Boston, and San Francisco.

-Fundamental to her work is a desire to cultivate meaningful relationships between people and the outdoor spaces they inhabit.
-She strives to be a steward of both built and natural environments, and is endlessly curious about the relationship between the two.
-She carefully integrates architectural space with vibrant ecological habitats, creating gardens that are densely layered, cohesive, and welcoming.
+At the core of her work is a desire to cultivate meaningful connections between people and the outdoor spaces they inhabit.
+Liz strives to be a thoughtful steward of both built and natural environments, exploring the dynamic relationship between the two.
+She carefully integrates architectural space with vibrant ecological habitats, creating gardens that are layered, cohesive, and welcoming.

 A mountain girl at heart, Liz grew up in the foothills of the Colorado Rockies.
-She has lived in the Bay Area since 2010 and enjoys exploring the outdoors with her husband, and their two young boys.
+She has lived in the Bay Area since 2010 and enjoys exploring the outdoors with her husband and two young sons.
+She also loves jumping into the cold waters of the Bay whenever she can.

-She holds a Bachelor of Science in Architecture and a Masters of Architecture from the University of Virginia.
+She holds a Bachelor of Science in Architecture and a Master of Architecture from the University of Virginia.